I love checking out new outdoor gear but also watch my budget. I've learned how to get the best discount gear online and in stores.

 Deals on sleeping bags and sleeping pads from Enwild are limited to a few brands.

 Discounts on Sierra Designs and Mountain Hardware sleeping bags happen every season.
 There are usually a few Kelty sleeping pads on sale.
-If you keep close watch sales on Therm-a-Rest pads pop up occasionally.
+If you keep close watch, sales on Therm-a-Rest pads pop up occasionally.

-Misc Camping Gear
+Miscellaneous Camping Gear